Why Digital Marketing Agencies Don’t Want Retainers Anymore!

 - Change financial structures, to have more resources that aren’t dedicated to clients but jump from one project to another.

 - Retain better resources for long-term partnerships and short-term solutions

 - Invest in resources and solid strategic tools for planning and research

 - Become more flexible and adjust the way you work with your clients – they are all different.

 - Learn to pick your battles with the time consumed and cost they could incur, based on accurate data.

 So, is a retainer ideal for everyone?

 No, that’s for sure.
 If the client doesn’t have a clear idea of their plans, the retainers can be a great headache and put stress on the work-relationship.
 The retainers are more useful when you know a stable and predictable relationship has a logical sense, so it allows everyone to overcome the paperwork and focus almost exclusively on building and executing.
 But always remember that performance by its very nature requires a lens that must be data, to guide it as to what the scope should be.

-If you have any questions or need help from a Web Developer in Manchester – feel free to Contact Me.
+If you have any questions or need help on Web Design in Manchester – feel free to Contact Me.
 Alternatively if you are looking for Branding and SEO capabilities, please see the relevant pages and case studies.